What is Domain-Driven Design?

 Domain-Driven Design (DDD) is a discipline for designing high-quality software.
 Some would call it an applied philosophy, as it comes with tools and methods, making it very practical.

 A core promise of DDD is that it helps you deal with complexity in a more sustainable way.
-It helps to create a software system that is not just solving the current problem.
+It helps to create a software system that not only solves the current problems of today but is malleable enough to adapt to the needs of tomorrow.
 Software systems tend to have a lot of unnecessary complexity.
 With DDD’s focus on domain modelling, you make the inherent complexity of the business domain crystal clear, and can weed out the unnecessary complexity.
 You’ll end up with a system that you can keep evolving at a fast pace.

-Unlike most software design methods, DDD looks at the whole system; whether that’s at the microlevel of individual bits of code and design patterns; larger structures in code organisation, domains, bounded contexts, and architecture; or ultra-large scale clusters and integrations.
+Unlike most software design methods, DDD looks at the whole system; whether that’s at the micro level of individual bits of code and design patterns; larger structures in code organisation, domains, bounded contexts, and architecture; or at the ultra-large scale with clusters and integrations.

-DDD has a rich body of principles and patterns, so here we will only discuss a few core ideas.
+DDD has a rich body of principles and patterns, so here we will only outline some of the core concepts.

 Domain Modelling

-To deal with complexity, DDD advises to create and evolve models of the business domain.
-These models are built in collaboration with domain experts, and are used as the basis for the code, the tests, the documentation, the user interfaces, and the conversations about the domain.
+To deal with complexity, DDD advises you create and evolve models of the business domain.
+These models are built in collaboration with domain experts and are used as the basis for the code, the tests, the documentation, the user interfaces, and the conversations about the domain.
 The advantage of such models, as opposed to the purely technical models we find in most software, is that they encode and preserve a lot more knowledge about the domain.
-This helps to keep the complexity understandable and manageable, which in turn makes future evolution of the software easier.
+This helps to keep the complexity understandable and manageable, which in turn makes future evolution of the software easier and faster.

 We can think of a domain model in somewhat of the same way a scientist thinks of a scientific model.
 Take gravity for example, it's not perfect, but it's good enough for day-to-day use to know that if you drop an object, it will fall.
 There are more advanced models like quantum physics that are useful to do certain other things but it's too elaborate for just knowing that if you drop a glass, it will fall to the floor and break in pieces.
 So a great model is contextual.
 It’s a set of useful abstractions of your problem domain.
 As in science, a great model gives you predictability: you can predict how the system will behave, and how you can change the system without breaking it.